pulp-training/dummy_vip/README.md

     ../ips/dummy_vip/rtl/dummy_submodule.sv Line: 28
     ```

-5. If everything works, freeze your changes to the dummy<sub>vip</sub>
+5. If everything works, freeze your changes to the dummy_vip
     fork and update all version tags in the dependent packages.

 6. Run ./update-ips for a last time to verify, that the version